CHIPAsia/pabbly-subscription-chip-gateway/README.md

 ## Multiple Pabbly Subscription Billing Account

-To integrate with multiple pabbly subscription billing accounts, simply clone the whole project to new directory.
+To integrate with multiple pabbly subscription billing accounts:
+- Clone the whole project to new directory.
+- Use different database or same database with different prefix

 ## System Requirements